pathikrit/newswall/visionect.md

 How to install and run the [Visionect Software Suite](https://docs.visionect.com/VisionectSoftwareSuite/Installation.html) locally on a mac:

+1. You will first need to follow instructions at <start.visionect.com> to get your device connected to your WiFi.

 1. Install Docker:
 ```
 brew install colima docker-compose